 REVIEW OF CLINICAL PERFORMANCE - Students' clinical performance will be evaluated by the clinical faculty and preceptors with whom they work.
-These evaluations will be submitted to the Program Director.
+These evaluations will be submitted to the Program Director and Full Time Program Coordinator.
 The Program faculty will review these evaluations, in conjunction with all other available credible information concerning the student's performance.
 The Program Director will submit grades to the Radiologic Technology Student Promotions Committee for their review and acceptance.
-The Radiologic Technology Program faculty and/or Program Director may make recommendations to the Radiologic Technology Student Promotions Committee regarding academic action(s).
-Any such recommendations are not final until accepted by the Radiologic Technology Student Promotions Committee, at which point they become actions of the committee.
+The Radiologic Technology Student Program Director may make recommendations to the Radiologic Technology Student Promotions Committee regarding academic action(s).
+Any such recommendations are not final until accepted by the Radiologic Technology Student Promotions Committee romotions Committee, at which point they become actions of the committee.